Breakthrough-Energy/REISE.jl/README.md

 ## Docker

 The easiest way to setup this engine is within a Docker image.
-Note, however, that the Docker image is currently configured to use a [Gurobi Cloud License] and not any of the other `Gurobi` licensing options.

 There is an included `Dockerfile` that can be used to build the Docker image.
 With the Docker daemon installed and running, navigate to the `REISE.jl` folder containing the `Dockerfile` and build the image: